First, they made shoes for real champions out of ordinary sneakers, gradually changing the world of sports beyond recognition.

 - Top class!

-This is how, and in no other way, a dialogue should be built with the owner of a pair of sneakers with a “swoosh”.
-Despite the fact that the wrong pronunciation of the Nike brand is firmly established among the Russian-speaking (and not only) audience, any true fan of the brand will say that the Nike rule and nothing else!
-The company got its name in honor of the Greek goddess Nike - maybe this is where so many mistakes with pronunciation come from?
-By the way, even the Russian subsidiary of Nike LLC received an incorrect transcription, but you will not find the official Russian version of the spelling of the brand.
-In the English-speaking environment, you can even find a special transcription for the correct pronunciation of the company name - “ny'kee”.
+This is exactly how, and in no other way, a dialogue with the owner of a pair of sneakers with a "swoosh" should be built.
+Despite the fact that among the Russian-speaking (and not only) audience, the incorrect pronunciation of the brand "Nike" has firmly established itself, any true fan of the brand will say that the rule of "Nike" and nothing else!
+The company got its name in honor of the Greek goddess Nike - maybe that's where so many pronunciation errors come from?
+By the way, even the Russian subsidiary of the company OOO "Nike" received an incorrect transcription, but you will not find the official Russian version of the brand spelling.
+In the English-speaking environment, you can even find a special transcription for the correct pronunciation of the company's name - "ny'kee".

 3. And about that very “tick”

-Famous nike logo, known as the "Swoosh", was created in 1971 by student Carolyn Davidson at the request of company founder Phil Knight.
-As an aspiring designer and freelancer at Nike, the girl received $35 for her work, and the emblem has been globally recognized and relevant for half a century.
-However, they want a rumor that 12 years later, Knight thanked Davidson by giving her a diamond ring and a stake in the company, which later rose in price to $ 640,000.
+Famous nike logo, known as the "Swoosh", was created in 1971 by student Carolyn Davidson at the request of the company's founder Phil Knight.
+As a novice designer and freelancer at Nike, the girl received $35 for her work, and the emblem received worldwide recognition and relevance for half a century.
+However, it is rumored that 12 years later Knight thanked Davidson by giving her a diamond ring and a package of company shares, which later rose in value to $640,000.

 The “swoosh” itself, as conceived by the designer, refers to Nika, identifying her wing, and also symbolizes continuous movement at high speed.
 By the way, Nike managed to register Swoosh as an independent trademark only in 1995.
 At the same time, the company decided for the first time to abandon the word "Nike" from the logo, leaving only "swoosh".